scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

     Property for the unsigned exponential-Golomb code representation of the bitstring.

-    The property is set from an unsigned integer, and when used as a getter a :exc:`Error` will be raised if the bitstring is not a single code.
+    The property is set from an unsigned integer, and when used as a getter an :exc:`InterpretError` will be raised if the bitstring is not a single code.

 .. attribute:: uint